jayphd/jayphd.github.io/research.md

 <body>

 <p> My research seeks to understand the mechanisms behind extreme climatic events, with a particular focus on topographic effects on the atmosphere.
-The motivation for my work stems from fascination with the prciples governing the evolution of weather and climate, and from an urge to care for vulnerable communities and ecosystems.</p>
+The motivation for my work stems from fascination with the scientific principles governing the evolution of weather and climate, and from an urge to care for vulnerable communities and ecosystems.</p>

 <h2> <u> Current topics </u> </h2>